 3 medium sized portobello mushrooms, thickly sliced

-2 cups faux meat of your choice cut into big cubes (this could be either Gardein fake meat, or soya chunks, or vegan burger chunks, or seitan pieces – the choice is yours, but it is essential to add this as it contrasts with the soft/melting textures of the veggies (I used Redwood chicken style pieces for this recipe)
+2 cups faux meat of your choice cut into big cubes.
+This could be either fake meat, or soya chunks, or vegan burger chunks, or seitan pieces, the choice is yours.
+But it is essential to add this as it contrasts with the soft/melting textures of the veggies

 2 bay leaves